 Homeland Security Secretary Alejandro N. Mayorkas said in a statement “The living conditions in Venezuela reveal a country in turmoil, unable to protect its own citizens.”

-The registration period for Venezuelan TPS applicants starts in March 9, 2021 and ends September 5, 2021.
-It is essential for applicants to apply within the 180 day period, since it would be very difficult for applicants to be approved after that period.
+The registration period for Venezuelan TPS applicants starts on March 9, 2021, and ends on September 5, 2021.
+It is essential for applicants to apply within the 180 day period since it would be very difficult for applicants to be approved after that period.
 For the benefit of applicants seek a highly qualified immigration lawyer like Abogado Guerrero.

 If granted TPS, Venezuelans are able to obtain TPS for 18 months, from the day application is accepted in 2021 to September 2022.